Types of Seamless Gutter Profiles for Portable Rollforming Machines

 Gutters are made through the rollforming process, either as a seamless system, or sectional.

-Seamless gutters can be made on site, to the actual length of the roofline.
-There’s also less risk of them leaking since you don’t have any seams in the gutter system where water could go through.
-Seamless gutters also speed up installation since no seam welding is required.
+Seamless gutters can be made on-site, to the actual length of the roofline.
+There’s also less risk of them leaking since you don’t have any seams in the gutter system.
+Seamless gutters also speed up installation since it doesn’t require seam welding.

 Sectional gutters are sold in pieces and installed as separate components, usually by soldering or caulking them together before installation.
 Since these gutters have seams from two pieces joined together, the chances of leaks happening are greater unless they are regularly maintained, sealed, and cleaned.